frustreated/askpass/README.md

 1. cmake ../..
 1. make

-Output is single executable __askpass__.
-Install in whatever directory you want.
+Output is single executable _askpass_.
+Install in whatever directory you want, or use _make install_ to install in CMake's default _bin_ directory _/usr/local/bin_.